-MEDICAL ADMINISTRATIVE ASSISTANT Credential Clock Hours Credit Units Length Campuses Version Diploma 720 47 8 months Burr Ridge, Chicago, Merrillville, North Aurora 1-0
+MEDICAL ADMINISTRATIVE ASSISTANT Credential Clock Hours Credit Units Length Campuses Version Diploma 720 47 8 months/ Burr Ridge, Chicago, Merrillville, North Aurora, Earth City, Skokie 1-0 32 weeks

 The Medical Administrative Assistant Program is designed to prepare students for entry-level positions as medical administrative assistants in a variety of health care settings.
 Students study various administrative procedures related to the medical office, including patient processing and assessment, processing medical insurance claims, bill collections, and general office procedures utilized in various medical offices.
 In addition to acquiring manual and hands-on administrative skills, the program is designed to teach students computer and keyboarding skills which enables them to become familiar with the computerized technology that is becoming more visible in the 21st century medical office environment.